inspec/inspec/docs/profiles.md

 ---
-title: About InSpec Profiles
+title: About Chef InSpec Profiles
 ---

-# InSpec Profiles
+# Chef InSpec Profiles

-InSpec supports the creation of complex test and compliance profiles, which organize controls to support dependency management and code reuse.
+Chef InSpec supports the creation of complex test and compliance profiles, which organize controls to support dependency management and code reuse.
 Each profile is a standalone structure with its own distribution and execution flow.

 # Profile Structure